NgModules help organize an application into cohesive blocks of functionality.

 In the static option, the Angular compiler runs ahead of time as part of the build process,

 producing a collection of class factories in their own files.

 the dynamic version that bootstraps the

-Because the entire application was pre-compiled, we don't ship the Angular Compiler to the browser and we don't compile in the browser.
+Because the entire application was pre-compiled, Angular doesn't ship the Angular compiler to the browser and doesn't compile in the browser.

-The application code downloaded to the browser is much smaller than the dynamic equivalent and it is ready to execute immediately.
+The application code downloaded to the browser is much smaller than the dynamic equivalent and it's ready to execute immediately.
 The performance boost can be significant.

 Both the JIT and AOT compilers generate an